 Here's what you'll need for the 'tuna'.
 It looks like a lot, but it comes together fast.

-Here's what you'll need to assemble the tunacado sandwich.
+Here's what you'll need to assemble the sandwich.

-- Bread - Joe & The Juice's Tunacado sandwich is famously served on their signature, freshly baked focaccia bread.
-It is really thin and toasted.
-If you want to mimic the tunacado, opt for vegan focaccia and use a panini press to achieve that perfectly thin and warm texture, using a light oil spray for crispness.
+- Bread - Focaccia is delicious with this tuna filling.
+Use a panini press to achieve that perfectly thin and warm texture, using a light oil spray for crispness.
 Fear not if a panini press isn't available - any bread can rise to the occasion.
 I love it on toasted ciabatta, sourdough, or sandwich thins because they allow the delicious flavor of the fillings to stand out.

 - Use Sunflower Seed Pesto, Pistachio Pesto, or store-bought vegan pesto (Trader Joe's has a good one).